rockstor/rockstor-doc/share_snap_ops.rst

 cannot be deleted.
 So, ensure that all snapshots have been deleted and that the share is not in use before deleting it.

-Go to the Storage tab of the webui and click on *Shares* in the left sidebar to enter the *Shares* view.
+Go to the Storage tab of the web-ui and click on *Shares* in the left sidebar to enter the *Shares* view.
 In the displayed table of shares, click on the **trash** icon corresponding to the share to delete it as shown below.